 Follow the tsunami evacuation signs along coastal roadways to move inland or to higher ground.
 In some places, there may be more than one route to safer areas.
 These routes may be marked with several signs showing additional options for evacuation.
 You should know the evacuation routes for your area.
-Evacuation routes are shown on pages 15-18.
+The preceding pages show evacuation routes in the county.
+See pages 16-17.

-For more information on tsunamis and tsunami alerts, visit:
+For more information on tsunamis and tsumami alerts, visit:

-Washington Emergency Management Division www.emd.wa.gov/hazards/haz tsunami.shtml
+Washington Emergency Management Division www.emd.wa.gov/hazards/prog ahab.shtml